 2007 – iPhone was Released

-June 29, 2007 is the date of the first iPhone official release which caused a real stir among consumers.
-People queued overnight to be among the first to get their hands on the Apple’s smartphone.
-The iPhone had 9В cm (3.5 in) touch screen covered with scratch-resistant glass, and was running on the Apple iOS mobile operating system.
+June 29, 2007, is the date of the first iPhone official release which caused a real stir among consumers.
+People queued overnight to be among the first to get their hands on Apple’s smartphone.
+The iPhone had 9В cm (3.5 in) touch screen covered with scratch-resistant glass and was running on the Apple iOS mobile operating system.
 The iPhone was described as a combination of three separate devices — a mobile phone, an iPod and an internet communicator.
-Apple’s smartphone was one of the first devices to make incredible use of touch screen controls on the mobile phones. iPhone bragged of a touchpad keyboard, photo library, and a visual voicemail box.
+Apple’s smartphone was one of the first devices to make incredible use of touch screen controls on mobile phones. iPhone bragged of a touchpad keyboard, photo library, and a visual voicemail box.

 2012 — Current Situation

-By 2012 smartphones and featurephones of greatest variety became the most common electronic devices in all parts of the world.
+By 2012 smartphones and featurephones of the greatest variety became the most common electronic devices in all parts of the world.
 In 2012 1.7bn mobiles were sold by the three largest vendors – Samsung, Nokia and Apple.
 Annual sales of mobile phones are expected to grow up to 2.1bn by 2016.
-Currently, more advanced telephony technologies of 3.5G and ultra high-speed 4G are becoming widely used by consumers.
+Currently, more advanced telephony technologies of 3.5G and ultra-high-speed 4G are becoming widely used by consumers.